Downloads Improving your Tx

 OpenTX 2.2 branch

-Latest OpenTX major version with added support for the FrSky Horus X12S and X10 and Taranis Q X7 radios (plus X-Lite starting with 2.2.2).
+Previous major version, now stable and still supported for normal use, but no new features or bugfixes will be implemented.
+2.2 added support for the FrSky Horus X12S and X10 and Taranis Q X7 radios (plus X-Lite starting with 2.2.2).
+This version drops support for AVR-based radios, for those see 2.1 below.
 Please read this page for more details about other changes.
-As usual with each major release new sound packs are needed, information is on the page.
+As usual with each major release new SD card contents are needed, information is on the page.